The Rationale for Stacking Red Light and NAD+ IVs

 Key Takeaways:

-For more on how light therapy supports specific goals, see our guides on red light therapy for muscle recovery and protocols for pro athletes.
+For further reading on optimizing recovery, explore our guides on red light therapy for muscle recovery and protocols for pro athletes.

 Medical Disclaimer: This content is for informational purposes only and does not constitute medical advice.
 NAD+ IV therapy is a medical procedure that must be performed by licensed professionals.
 Red light therapy is a wellness tool and not a replacement for medical treatment.
 Always consult your physician before starting new health protocols.